Split absolutely irreducible integer-valued polynomials over discrete valuation domains: Introduction

 Returning to absolute irreducibility, it is immediately seen that $f$ is absolutely irreducible if and only if the monadic submonoid $[\![f]\!]$ of $f$ is factorial, which is again equivalent to the divisor class group of $[\![f]\!]$ being trivial.
 Our results, therefore, add to the insight into the monadic submonoids of rings of integer-valued polynomials.

 Moreover, absolutely irreducible elements play an important role when it comes to the construction of elements with a certain factorization behaviour.
 For rings of integer-valued polynomials, only little is known so far about absolutely irreducible polynomials.

 Frisch and Nakato~\cite{FrNa2019:Graphtheoretic} give a graph-theoretic criterion for an integer-valued polynomial with square-free denominator over a principal ideal domain to be absolutely irreducible.
 For polynomials with squares appearing in the denominator, the graph-theoretic condition is shown to be sufficient, but not necessary.
-One consequence of their result is that the binomial polynomial $\binom{x}{p}$ is irreducible in $\Int(\Z)$ for a prime number $p$.
+One consequence of their result is that the binomial polynomial $\binom{x}{p}$ is absolutely irreducible in $\Int(\Z)$ for a prime number $p$.
 The latter has been shown before by McClain~\cite{McClain:2004:honorsthesis}.
-In the general case $\binom{x}{n}$ their graph-theoretic argument is not applicable due to the nature of the denominator.
-Recently, Rissner and Windisch\cite{Rissner-Windisch:2021:binom} verified that the binomial polynomials $\binom{x}{n}$ are indeed absolutely irreducible in $\Int(\Z)$ for any $n\in \N$.
-For the special case where $n=p^k$ is a prime power, Corollary~\ref{corollary:gen-binom} below serves as an alternative proof.

-In the present paper we completely characterize split absolutely irreducible polynomials in $\IntR$.
-After identifying split absolutely irreducible polynomials with roots in $K\setminus R$ as necessarily linear, we are left to consider split polynomials all of whose roots are in $R$.
-Among those we characterize the absolutely irreducible ones in terms of their root set being ``balanced'' which refers to their distribution among residue classes of the powers of the maximal ideal.

-The paper is structured as follows.
-Section~\ref{sec:results} contains a concise summary of our main results.
-Then, in Section~\ref{sec:preliminaries}, we provide the required preliminaries including an extended version of a characterization of absolute irreducibility by Chapman and Krause~\cite{ChKr2012:Atomic-decay} in terms of separation by prime ideals.
-In Sections~\ref{sec:fat-set}, ~\ref{section:partition} and~\ref{subsection:small-fat-sets} we introduce the posh and the rich set of a polynomial, which concepts relate the maximal ideals containing a polynomial to the distribution of its roots among the residue classes of powers of the maximal ideal.
-In Section~\ref{sec:equalizing-polynomial} we show how to construct the (up to multiplication by units) uniquely determined split absolutely irreducible polynomial with a given balanced set as its set of roots.
-In Section~\ref{sec:char} we show that the split absolutely irreducible polynomials constructed in Section~\ref{sec:equalizing-polynomial} are actually all the split absolutely irreducible polynomials that split in $R$.
-Finally, in Section~\ref{sec:appl-gener-binom}, we apply the results to the so-called generalized binomial polynomials.